patmetadatalib/aspace/README.md

 ## INITIALIZING THE CLIENT

 Initialize the client by passing your username, password, the url of the API, and the repository you would like to work with.
+All but the repo number should be wrapped in quotes.

 ```
 from aspace import Aspace